-7) The Fram High Mileage filter
+7) The Fram High Mileage Filter

 General Observations: The box the Fram oil filter comes in is one of the nicest in the bunch, and it includes cellophane wrapping which (we assume) keeps the gel-like substance hidden inside the cartridge from drying out.
-This substance looks like motor oil gel, and according to the box it's a "time released oil renewal" additive that helps your oil perform better (or last longer) between changes.
+This substance looks like motor oil gel, and according to the box, it's a "time-released oil renewal" additive that helps your oil perform better (or last longer) between changes.
 Philosophically, anything that prolongs the time between oil changes has questionable utility, but let's assume that this Fram additive is a value add.

-Fram's website says that their high mileage filters are 95% efficient at capturing particles which are 20 microns or larger, only this rating is for three specific sizes of filter, none of which fit the Tacoma.
+Fram's website says that their high mileage filters are 95% efficient at capturing particles that are 20 microns or larger, only this rating is for three specific sizes of filter, none of which fit the Tacoma.
 While it's safe to assume that the tested sizes are representative of all Fram filters, it's not a certainty...it may be that this filter isn't as good as the three sizes Fram brags about.

 One other note: the bypass valve on this filter is nearly identical to the one on the MicroGard filter, which is further evidence that MicroGard (an O'Reilly store brand) is nothing more than a Fram filter in a different box.